 An example of a law firm using microlearning to teach individual job skills

 Microlearning content can exist in many forms, including video, live presentations (including internal “brown-bag” meetings), quizzes, games, discussions and more.

 When developing modules keep the following microlearning tips in mind regarding the function, flow, and form of your content:

-Video in particular can be a very efficient way to create and curate microlearning content.
-Today’s video content management systems (VCMSs) enable trainers and subject matter experts to easily capture, produce, and share knowledge in video, and for every employee to search those videos for relevant moments, then follow along step-by-step to successfully complete even the most complex processes and procedures.
+Video, in particular, can be a very efficient way to create and curate microlearning content.
+Today’s video content management systems (video CMSs) enable trainers and subject matter experts to easily capture, produce and share knowledge in video, and for every employee to search those videos for relevant moments, then follow along step-by-step to successfully complete even the most complex processes and procedures.